Coping with the Coronavirus Cash Flow Crunch

 2 | Adapt Your Business Practices to Generate Income

-If you’re suffering from a severe cash shortage, cost cutting is essential.
+If you’re suffering from a severe cash-flow shortage, cost-cutting is essential.
 What should you do?
 First, reduce or eliminate all non-essential expenses.
 Postpone major purchases.
 Sell excess inventory.
 Delay payments to vendors as much as possible.

 Rent and payroll are the two biggest operating expenses most businesses incur.
 Ask your landlord or mortgage lender if you can defer payments to a future date.
 Some lenders are offering rate reductions on existing debt.
 Payment deferments of up to six months are available on Small Business Administration 7(a) and 504 business loans and microloans.
 Learn more about SBA loan deferments.

-Lastly, in this exceptionally low interest rate environment, consider consolidating and refinancing any existing debt at a lower rate o save on interest expense.
+Lastly, in this exceptionally low-interest rate environment, consider consolidating and refinancing any existing debt at a lower rate to save on interest expense.
 Contact your lender or finance professional for assistance.

 4 | Apply for Financial Assistance

 SBA Economic Injury Disaster Loans are available to businesses and non-profit organizations suffering losses from COVID-19.
 The funds from disaster loans can be used to pay your employees, vendors, and creditors.
-Disaster loans provide up to $2 million in assistance for business owners and have favorable terms including low interest rates and long payback periods.
-As of this writing, the interest rate for disaster loans is 3.75% for small businesses and 2.75% for private non-profit organizations.
-The length of the loan payback period will vary based on your ability to repay and can be as long as 30 years.
-Apply online for an EIDL.
+Disaster loans provide up to $150,000 in assistance for business owners and have favorable terms including low-interest rates, and long payback periods.